ciel-lang/CIEL/docs/repl.md

 ## Friendly lisp-critic

-The `:lisp-critic` helper command toggles on and off the [lisp-critic](https://github.com/g000001/lisp-critic).
+The `%lisp-critic` helper command toggles on and off the [lisp-critic](https://github.com/g000001/lisp-critic).
 The Lisp Critic scans your code for instances of bad Lisp programming practice.
 For example, when it sees the following function: